Visual or artistic language elements

 The meaning of the message is associated with social and cultural context in which lies the ’ set of ’ opera.
 For example, if we observe a vase decorated with designs relating to ancient Greece ’ we have to decipher their message in the historical and cultural context of Greek mythology.

-L’The observer is therefore required to understand and analyze the context in which lies the ’ opera in order to decode the message well and observant.
+L’The observer is therefore required to understand and analyze the context in which lies the ’ opera in order to decode the message well and observant, This is typical and is one of the elements of Visual or artistic language.

 Behind the decoding of the artistic message can then create new issues related in particular to the symbolism of what is represented, that is the hidden meanings that the ’ image can give all ’ observer.

-The main elements that characterize this type of communication and that form the basis of the works we can locate them in the point and in the line.
+The main elements that characterize this type of communication and that form the basis of the works we can locate them in the point and in the line We'll see to deal specifically in other articles.